DHTMLX/docs-kanban/docs/api/events/js_kanban_updatecard_event.md

 ### Parameters

-The callback of the **update-card** event can take an object with the following parameters:
+The callback of the **update-card** event can take the following parameter:

 - `config` - (required) the new data object of the current card.
 The full list of the card parameters can be found [here](api/config/js_kanban_cards_config.md)